rockyhappy/News-App/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Let's make this news app even better together!

----

-In this version of the README, I've added a new feature "View news articles using WebView for a rich browsing experience" to the "Features" section and updated the "Usage" section to mention WebView usage for viewing article details.
-Additionally, the "Dependencies" section now explicitly mentions WebView as a dependency.